ITopGun/React-Dashboard/README.md

 For more info please refer to [getting started](./docs/getting-started.md) guide to download and run the project (Node.js >= 6.5)

 ## Support
-For any additional information please go to our [**support forum**](https://flatlogic.com/forum) and raise your questions or feedback provide there.
-We highly appreciate your participation!

 ## How can I support developers?
 - Star our GitHub repo :star: